Mikeysax/mikey/README.md

 #### <strong>Version History:</strong>

+<strong>3.6.0</strong>: *Mikey* now creates a ```mikey.json``` file in the root of your project to determine css style settings/generation and testing generation.

 <strong>3.5.0</strong>: Generated mikey projects auto import all CSS files.
-On file generation a .scss file is created with the same name in snake_case.
+On file generation for components and containers a .scss file will be created with the same name in snake_case.

 <strong>3.4.6</strong>: Complete refactor of file generation into one command.